BlankRH/DABAC/README.md

 ## Attribute Authorization System
 The attribute authorization system can be used to retrieve attribute information from various resource providers.
 The authorization process is triggered by the "Authorize" button under "Attributes".
 The system identities and classifies the attributes required by the associated policies in the IoT directory.
 The user will be redirected to the user consent page, where they can choose the attribute what they allow the ABAC system to access.
 The authorization and data retrieval process can be done iteratively.

 Currently, the system supports three types of attributes: subject (user) attributes (OIDC provider), object attributes (TDs), and environmental attributes (example-oauth2-server). "example-oauth2-server" is a sample resource provider, which contains any information through third-parties (e.g., weather information including temperature and rainfall).
 The configuration for the oauth client is stored in "Droit/auth/providers_config.py", which is client register under the username "test_user".
-Run the sample server by `python app.py` in the "example-oauth2-server" directory.
+Run the sample server by `python app.py` in the "third-party" directory.
 The sample server runs on port 5100.

 ### Note
 To test the authorization system, we need some sort of manually inputs.